cindylinsf/aimproject_March2024/README.md

 The following files are included:

 **Part 1.
 Google Colab Notebooks and files from the Google Colab sessions:**
 _At the time of submissions, GitHub Desktop had difficulty uploading all the files due to the large file sizes.
-The public share links of my Google Drive content are also provided below._
+The public share links of my Google Drive content are provided below._
 1. **Colab Notebooks** folder containing all the Google Colab notebooks (Google Drive share link: https://drive.google.com/drive/folders/1IHP0ZimVL4mkAyfnIp3Dw5f_QBeyvXMl?usp=drive_link)
    1. fast-DreamBooth v1.ipynb
    2. fast-DreamBooth v2.ipynb